Health Care for U.S. Veterans

 VSOs help veterans understand which VA benefits they can receive and file claims to get them.
 All VSOs are trained and accredited by the VA to assist veterans.

-Much like VSOs, attorneys trained by the VA can help veterans file for VA benefits.
-Simmons Hanly Conroy has VA-accredited attorneys on to assist veterans.
-For example, our lawyers can help veterans with asbestos-caused diseases like mesothelioma get the information needed to file their claim.
+Much like VSOs, attorneys accredited by the VA can assist veterans filing for VA benefits.
+Simmons Hanly Conroy has VA-accredited attorneys on staff who can help veterans get the information needed to file claims for asbestos-related diseases like mesothelioma.

 Patient Advocates can address a veteran’s questions or concerns as they seek medical care through the VA.
 All VA Health Care centers have Patient Advocates available for veterans.